Exosomes in Regenerative Medicine

-Exosomes are nano-sized biovesicles released into surrounding body fluids upon fusion of multivesicular bodies and the plasma membrane.
+Exosomes in regenerative medicine are nano-sized biovesicles released into body fluids through the fusion of multivesicular bodies and the plasma membrane.

 The exosomes are also called intraluminal vesicles and are found in various tissues and body fluids (5-7).
 Expand